Daichi Miura: 2020

 On 15 January, the 26th single "I'm Here" was released.
 "I'm Here" was written for the TBS Friday Drama Series Byoshitsu de Nembutsu o Tonaenaide Kudasai.
-On January 31, its music video was released on YouTube.
+On 31 January, its music video was released on YouTube.

 On 31 January, the encore hall concert tour DAICHI MIURA LIVE TOUR 2019-2020 COLORLESS started.

 On 28 February, Miura started singing on Instagram on the dates DAICHI MIURA LIVE TOUR 2019-2020 COLORLESS was scheduled but was postponed indefinitely for the fans who were planning to go to his concerts.
 Later, he started a project titled "1 Song Home Live" where he released a video of himself singing one song at his home on each concert date.

 On 18 March, DJ DAISHIZEN Presents Daichi Miura NON STOP DJ MIX Vol.2 was released.

-On 9 April, due to the spread of Covid-19, 31 shows (out of 36) from DAICHI MIURA LIVE TOUR 2019-2020 COLORLESS tour from February 28 to June 17 were indefinitely postponed.
+On 9 April, due to the spread of COVID-19, 31 shows (out of 36) from DAICHI MIURA LIVE TOUR 2019-2020 COLORLESS tour from 28 February to 17 June were indefinitely postponed.

 From 29 April to 28 May, DAICHI MIURA LIVE TOUR ONE END in Osakajo Hall was viewable on YouTube as a part of the event titled YouTube Music Week STAY HOME #Withme.

 On 17 June, DAICHI MIURA LIVE TOUR COLORLESS at Yoyogi National Gymnasium was released digitally on Amazon Prime Video.

 On 18 June, the digital distribution of "Yours" started.

 On 7 July, the digital distribution of "Negaiboshi" (a collaboration song with Ayaka) started.

 On 23 July, "Sphere" Solo Performance was shown on YouTube Premiere for the second time.

 On 24 August (Miura's birthday), "Yours" Choreo Video was released.

 On 10 September, Miura became the ambassador for Shibuya StreetDance Week 2020.
 "Yours" was used as the theme song.

 On 29 September, it was announced that "Not Today" is the tie-in song for BS-NHK's Parasports animation project "AnimeXPara" Wheelchair Basketball Edition.

 On 10 October, his first online concert DAICHI MIURA Online LIVE The Choice is_____ was held.

 On 11 November, the 27th single "Antelope" was released.
 The single contains two other tracks: "Yours" and "Not Today".